-- This balance is not updated frequently for real-time transactions while the available balance is constantly updated for the same.
+- This balance is not updated frequently for real-time transactions, while the available balance is continuously updated for the same.

-- It is the opening balance and is updated only at the day end while the available balance can be calculated by deducting check holds, permanent holds and temporary holds from the ledger balance.
+- It is the opening balance and is updated only at the day end.
+In contrast, the available balance can be calculated by deducting check holds, permanent holds, and temporary holds from the ledger balance.

-- Unlike available balance, ledger balance doesn’t comprise of debits and credits earned from transactions that are not yet posted to bank accounts.
+- Unlike available balance, ledger balance doesn’t comprise of debits and credits earned from transactions not yet posted to bank accounts.

 - On the other hand, memo balance shows account balance, taking into account all financial items as and when they hit the holder’s bank account.